anjalishankar3/Research_Project/index.md

 # Outline:
 Introduction:
-  Background information about the virus
+  -Background information about the virus
-    Different types and strains of the influenza virus How are flu vaccines made
+    --Different types and strains of the influenza virus --How are flu vaccines made

 Methods:
-  MAFFT: Multiple Sequence Alignment
+  -MAFFT: Multiple Sequence Alignment
-    Created a fasta file with representative samples of different influenza strains and use MAFFT to see which parts of the hemagglutinin protein strains are more conserved
+    --Created a fasta file with representative samples of different influenza strains and use MAFFT to see which parts of the hemagglutinin protein strains are more conserved
-      These sequences were taken from the influenza reference database (IRD)
+      ---These sequences were taken from the influenza reference database (IRD)
-  ngphylogeny: Phylogenetic tree
+  -ngphylogeny: Phylogenetic tree
-    Use the tree to visualize the evolution of the different strains
+    --Use the tree to visualize the evolution of the different strains
-  Mega:
+  -Mega:
-    Estimate subsitution matrix and find best model of evoluton Understand how the best model of evolution is then used to predict new influenza strains
+    --Estimate subsitution matrix and find best model of evoluton
+      ---Understand how the best model of evolution is then used to predict new influenza strains

 Results:
-  Multiple Sequence Alignment
+  -Multiple Sequence Alignment
-  Phylogenetic Tree
+  -Phylogenetic Tree
-  Subsitution Matrix
+  -Subsitution Matrix
-  Model of evolution
+  -Model of evolution

 ### Markdown